Redhill, Surrey: History

 A settlement was formed here in part of the rural parishes of Reigate Foreign and Merstham when a turnpike road was built in 1818.
 The London-Brighton road passed through the Merstham Gap in the North Downs, and the Redhill Gap in the Greensand Ridge.
 The settlement was originally known as "Warwick Town" after Warwick Road, and became known as Redhill when the post office moved from Red Hill Common in the south-west of the town in 1856.

 A major factor in the development of the town was the coming of the railways.
 The gap through the Greensand Ridge at Redhill was a major advantage for routing a railway from London to Brighton.
 A railway station opened in Redhill on 12 July 1841, after the London and Brighton Railway created a rail line by excavating the first of two rail tunnels under the North Downs at Merstham.
 Another railway station at Redhill followed on 26 May 1842, located on the South Eastern Railway's London to Dover to line, which branched off the original line south of the Merstham tunnel.
 Then on 15 April 1844 both these two stations were closed, as a new combined station was opened at the junction that same day, serving both railways, at the site of the present station.
 In 1849 a branch line to Reigate was added.

-St John the Evangelist, built-in 1843, was the first of Redhill's three Anglican parish churches.
+St John the Evangelist, built in 1843, was the first of Redhill's three Anglican parish churches.
 The parish originally stretched from Gatton in the north to Sidlow in the south.

 Richard Carrington, an amateur astronomer, moved to Redhill in 1852, and built a house and observatory.
 Dome Way, where one of Redhill's two tower block stands, is named after it.
 The site suited an isolated observatory, being on a spur of high ground surrounded by lower fields and marsh.
 Here in 1859 he made astronomical observations that first corroborated the existence of solar flares as well as their electrical influence upon the Earth and its aurorae.
 In 1863 he published records of sunspot observations that first demonstrated differential rotation in the Sun.
 In 1865 ill health prompted him to sell his house and move to Churt, Surrey.
+A pub is named the sun in recognition of his work.